|

 electronic viewfinder masking system for the 8 fps High Speed Crop mode, a wide angle LCD screen like the D200,

 Available since end of March 2004, The Nikon D70 is the answer of Nikon to the Canon 300D.
-It has a design close to the D2H and the Nikon D100 CCD for an
+It has a design close to the D2H and the Nikon D100 CCD made by Sony [Sony IMX-453-AQ] was for an

 2 the Kodak DCS cameras based on Nikon body